INVESTIGATION: New evidence raises questions over the EU’s decision to sanction Russian oligarch Usmanov’s sister

 Sold out in 2014

 While neither the report nor the articles say explicitly that Narzieva is still a beneficial owner of either the companies or the bank accounts, the fact that the EU has sanctioned her suggests that she is considered to currently be acting on her brother’s account.
-Indeed, the only dates mentioned in the reports say explicitly the leaked information is valid through to only 2014.
+Indeed, the only dates mentioned in the reports say explicitly the leaked information is valid only until 2014.
 No date after that is mentioned.

 The bank documents seen by bne IntelliNews explicitly names Narzieva as being a UBO only between the dates of September 30, 2013 and August 7, 2014.
 In the subsequent declaration of beneficial owners provided by Credit Suisse her name no longer appears as a UBO after August 2014.
 (See a sample of the Ultimate Beneficiary Owner and Signature sample documents here.)
 The reports that Narzieva was a UBO does not give any dates or time period for her ownership.